Ejo415/time-complexity/README.md

 // false
 `

-> Thus, we coerce an expression to it's boolean value.
+> Thus, we coerce an expression to its boolean value.

 Now how long does that entire procedure take?